vbala3/ICS4U_Portfolio/README.md

 # Portfolio

-**Hi, my name is Vaseeka Balachaandiran!
-Welcome to my Repository!**
+**Hi, my name is Vaseeka Balachandiran and this is my GitHub Repository!**

 Unfortunately, I was unable to get my GitHub pages to function properly so I have instead made my link accessible in the 'about' section of my repository as well as in the README file.